-9. At the same time, as global agriculture has become increasingly pollinator-dependent, much of this dependence is linked to wild pollinators.15 Beyond marketable products, pollinators provide non-monetary benefits for human well-being as sources of inspiration for arts and crafts, religion, traditions or recreational activities.
+9. At the same time, as global agriculture has become increasingly pollinator-dependent, much of this dependence is linked to wild pollinators.5 Beyond marketable products and health benefits stemming from diverse and nutritious diets enabled by pollination, pollinators provide non-monetary benefits for human well-being as sources of inspiration for arts and crafts, religion, traditions or recreational activities.

-10. Many of the main direct drivers of pollinator loss have remained the same as originally identified by the Convention on Biological Diversity in its first decision on pollinators.16 habitat fragmentation and land use change, agricultural and industrial chemicals, parasites and diseases, and invasive alien species.
-In addition, the importance of other direct drivers, such as climate change, has emerged, and greater attention has been focused on drivers linked to intensive agricultural practices, such as monoculture, use of pesticides, and some living modified organisms, with increased evidence of both lethal and sublethal effects of pesticides on bees, and the understanding that the combination of different drivers can increase the overall pressure on pollinators.
+10. Many of the main direct drivers of pollinator loss have remained the same as originally identified by the Convention on Biological Diversity in its first decision on pollinators:6 habitat fragmentation and land use change, agricultural and industrial chemicals, parasites and diseases, and invasive alien species.
+In addition, the importance of other direct drivers, such as climate change, has emerged, and greater attention has been focused on drivers linked to intensive agricultural practices, such as monoculture, use of pesticides, and some [living modified organisms], with increased evidence of both lethal and sublethal effects of pesticides on bees, and the understanding that the combination of different drivers can increase the overall pressure on pollinators.

 11. In the broader context, pollinators can be considered an important link for agriculture, forestry, biodiversity, health, food security, food safety and nutrition.
 Pollinator-friendly measures have the potential to increase productivity and sustainability and contribute to the long-term viability and profitability of food production systems.
-Their wider used could be a transformative agent by fostering sustainable practices among agricultural sectors.
+Their wider use could be a transformative agent by fostering sustainable practices among agricultural sectors.